AABL-Lab/navigation_interaction/README.md

 Works with the [fetch_base_communication](https://github.com/AABL-Lab/fetch_base_communication) package to perform a navigation interaction on the fetch robots.

 # Usage
-Follow steps in the documentation document
+Follow steps from the Boop Documentation